top of page

 AI helps teachers be more prepared, more creative, and less overwhelmedm, all without replacing a single part of the teacher’s human role.

-A New Course Designed for ESL Teachers (which is Coming Soon!)
+A New GenAI Course Designed Specifically for Teachers

-Recognising this growing need, we’re excited to announce that a new professional certificate is coming soon, designed specifically for ESL educators who want to leverage AI without stress, complexity, or confusion.
+Recognising this growing need, we’re excited to announce that a new professional development certificate course, Certificate in Enhanced Teaching & Learning with Generative AI, will launch soon!
+This course is designed specifically for educators who want to leverage Generative AI without stress, complexity, or confusion.

 This won’t be a tech-heavy course.
 It definitely won’t require advanced skills, and it certainly won’t overwhelm you with dozens of tools.

-Instead, it focuses on a minimal 5‑tool system that covers 99% of everything teachers actually need for, like:
+Instead, it focuses on transferable strategies that covers 99% of everything teachers actually need, like:

 • Lesson planning